iot-for-tillgenglighet/ingress-trafikverket/README.md

 `TFV_API_AUTH_KEY=\<insert your API key here\> docker-compose -f ./deployments/docker-compose.yml up`

+The ingress service will exit fatally and restart a couple of times until the RabbitMQ container is properly initialized and ready to accept connections.
+This is to be expected.

 To clean up the environment properly after testing it is advisable to run `docker-compose down -v`